-Tristel plc has a consistent record of revenue growth as an AIM listed public company.
+Tristel plc has a consistent record of revenue, profit and dividend growth as an AIM listed public company.
 It is one of only a few businesses worldwide that specialises in infection prevention in human and animal healthcare and contamination control in industry.

-This Investor Centre was last updated on 13/12/2016.
+The Investor Centre was last updated on 06/08/2020.
 The information contained within it is disclosed in accordance with AIM Rule 26.
-The Company is Subject to the UK City Code on Takeovers and Mergers.
+The Company is subject to the UK City Code on Takeovers and Mergers.

 The Tristel story began in 1993 when the founding shareholders developed a proprietary chlorine dioxide formulation to be used for the disinfection of flexible endoscopes to replace glutaraldehyde.
-Glutaraldehyde was at the time used universally throughout all hospitals in the United Kingdom, and indeed worldwide, for the disinfection of heat sensitive medical instruments.
+At the time, glutaraldehyde was used universally throughout hospitals in the United Kingdom, and indeed worldwide, for the disinfection of heat sensitive medical instruments.
 However, it was known to be toxic.

-During the course of the following decade Tristel gradually captured significant market share in the United Kingdom hospital market.
+During the following decade Tristel captured significant market share in the United Kingdom hospital market.
 In June 2005 Tristel plc was listed on the London Stock Exchange AIM market.